jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 ### Masking Technic

 With collaborative filtering, classic technic (split the full data into two datasets : one for train and the other for test) is not going to work because you need all of the user/item interactions to find the proper matrix factorization.
 A better method is to hide a certain percentage of the user/item interactions from the model during the training phase chosen at random.
 Then, check during the test phase how many of the items that were recommended the user actually ended up purchasing in the end.
-Ideally, you would ultimately test your recommendations with some kind of A/B test or utilizing data from a time series where all data prior to a certain point in time is used for training while data after a certain period of time is used for testing.

 Our test set is an exact copy of our original data.
-The training set, however, will mask a random percentage of user/item interactions and act as if the user never purchased the item (making it a sparse entry with a zero).
+The training set, however, will mask a random percentage of user/item interactions and act as if the user never rated the item (making it a sparse entry with a zero).
 We then check in the test set which items were recommended to the user that they ended up actually purchasing.
 If the users frequently ended up purchasing the items most recommended to them by the system, we can conclude the system seems to be working.

 ![Masking Technic](https://jessesw.com/images/Rec_images/MaskTrain.png)

 ### Results